alexcu/node-pact-publisher/README.md

 ## Checking for pacticipants on the broker

-Similar to [registering][registering] pacts, you can check which pacticipants already exist in the broker, or even check if your pacticipants is registered first.
+Similar to [registering](#registering-new-pacticipants-on-the-broker) pacts, you can check which pacticipants already exist in the broker, or even check if your pacticipants is registered first.
 Use the `getPacticipantNames` or `isPacticipantRegistered` methods to do so.
 Both return promises for data or errors.

 ```javascript
 // Getting all pacticipants